Top of the page

 A blood urea nitrogen (BUN) or urea test measures the amount of nitrogen in your blood that comes from the waste product urea.
 Urea is made in the liver and passed out of your body in the urine.
 If your kidneys are not able to remove urea from the blood normally, your urea level rises.
 Dehydration can also make your urea level higher.

-A BUN test may be done with a blood creatinine test.
+A urea test may be done with a blood creatinine test.
 The level of creatinine in your blood also tells how well your kidneys are working.
 A high creatinine level may mean your kidneys are not working properly.
-BUN and creatinine tests can be used together to find the BUN-to-creatinine ratio.
+Urea and creatinine tests can be used together to find the urea-to-creatinine ratio.